WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/quickLogin.md

 Name of the location to log in to.
 This is the name of the entry in the server list of the WWSettings.xml file.

-**requestInfo** _Array of string (Optional)_

-The list of request information that should be obtained with the logon.
-When not specified all information will be requested.

 **serverUrl** _string (Optional)_

 URL that provides access to the Studio Server from InDesign, InCopy or InDesign Server.
 If the URL is not specified or empty, then the name of the server will be looked up in WWSettings.xml using the server parameter.